OpenPecha/stt-documentation/Documentation/training_history.md

 ##### Checkpoint selection
 The best performing model was found at step number 685000 where the eval/cer was 0.1987 and eval/loss 0.4468.
 Suprisingly the best performing checkpoint on benchmark was where eval/loss was minimum and not where eval/cer was min.

-openpecha/wav2vec2_run9 got 23.12% CER on the openpecha/tibetan-voice-benchmark
+openpecha/wav2vec2_run9 got 23.12% CER on the openpecha/tibetan-voice-benchmark.
+This checkpoint was taken at step 685000.

 ### openpecha/wav2vec2_run10